NBA Veteran Dies at 71

 With his unique, fluid style, Williams had an impressive 11-season NBA career from 1975 to 1987.
 He played for four teams and participated in 825 regular-season games.
 Standing at 6 feet 2 inches and weighing 175 pounds, he averaged 17.1 points, 5.6 assists, and 2.7 rebounds per game, establishing himself as a top guard of his era.

 Williams also shone in the playoffs.
-Averaging 19.5 points per game during the postseason, his score is the second highest among retired players who have not been inducted into the Basketball Hall of Fame, having played a minimum of 90 games.
+Averaging 19.5 points per game during the postseason, his score is the second highest among retired players who have not been inducted into the Basketball Hall of Fame, having played at least 90 games.

 The Golden State Warriors, the reigning champions at the time, selected Williams 20th overall in 1975.
 He had an immediate impact, averaging 11.7 points per game as a rookie and earning a spot on the NBA All-Rookie First Team.

 In 1977, after two seasons with Golden State, Williams joined the SuperSonics.
-Alongside Dennis Johnson, he formed one of the NBA’s most powerful backcourts.
-His performance in the NBA Finals was exceptional, he led the Sonics to victory against the Washington Bullets in the 1979 championship, averaging 29 points per game.
+He formed one of the NBA’s most potent backcourts alongside Dennis Johnson.
+His performance in the NBA Finals was exceptional; he led the Sonics to victory against the Washington Bullets in the 1979 championship, averaging 29 points per game.

 After a seven-year stint in Seattle, Williams was traded to the Washington Bullets.
 He played there for two years before ending his career with the Atlanta Hawks in the 1986-87 season.
 In recognition of his contributions, the Sonics retired his No. 1 jersey in 2004, while USC retired his No. 10 jersey in 2016.